Single property transition

 animate(element)

-Transition with onTransitionEnd callback
+Transition with onTransitionEnd

 function animate(element, trFrom, trTo, clrFrom, clrTo, stop) {